 Some PDU Sets may contain data that does not require the whole PDU Set to be dropped if the transmission too late, so it is proposed to define a new per PDU Set QoS parameter.
 This proposal does not propose to combine PDU-Set Delay Budget (PSDB) as proposed in for example solution#8 with if relative QoS should be used or not.

+r01: marked like this

+r02: marked like this